Join us for our 17th year promoting Flagstaff Bike to Work & School Week!

 A FREE admit one pass to Lowell Observatory and a refreshing bottle of water.
 Just show your bike helmet to the front desk greeter in the Visitor Center when you reach the top.
 For directions and questions, contact Catie Blazek, firstname.lastname@example.org or 928-233-3251.

 Flagstaff Bike to Night Out (and day)!

 We are looking for local bars and restaurants who want to help us to promote cycling by offering a one-time deal for folks who ride to dinner or the bar during Flagstaff Bike to Night Out!

 Sign up your business!
-The offer can be free desert, buy one get one, a percentage discount, whatever works best for you.
+The offer can be free dessert, buy one get one, a percentage discount, whatever works best for you.

-Bike to Beer, New Belgium Cruiser Raffle at the Tinderbox Annex between 5 – 7pm
+Bike to Beer, New Belgium Cruiser Raffle between 5 – 7pm

 Winner will be picked at 6:30pm.
 Join us for drink specials, giveaways and more…